strobelight/gitea/README.md

 ### Troubleshooting

-- ensure correct credential being used for access
+- ensure correct credential being used for access (user/password or user/token)
 - ensure correct urls being used
 - webhook issues may need advanced gitea server setup on Jenkins
+- if using docker containers for gitea as well as jenkins, you may run into cross-site issues if the containers domains are not the same.
+You may be able to get around by checking the _Enable proxy compatibility_ box.
+- generate token for use with jenkins

 ## starting over
 Some steps if you just want to start from a clean slate. _WARNING!
 This will destroy user accounts and stored repos!._